How-to

 Severity

-• Warning: distinct UAs exceed threshold
+• Warning: distinct versions exceed threshold

 Still stuck?
 Email support or open the support widget in the bottom-right.